matteoroversi/anti-ai-rhetoric/README.md

 ## How to Use

-**In Claude:** Click the search icon → Use style → Create style → Paste the Full Version prompt
+**In Claude:** Click the "Search and tool" icon → Use style → Create style → Paste the Full Version prompt

 **In GPT:** Settings → Personalization → Custom instructions → Use the Essential Version (under 1500 characters, fits ChatGPT's limit)